Albert G. Lane: Cook County superintendent of public instruction

 Lane served two tenures as Cook County superintendent of public instruction.
 He served as a Republican.
 He was credited with making a number of innovations while in this position.

 In 1869, Lane was first elected to the position.

 Amid the panic of 1873, Franklin Bank, where he had deposited $33,000 of school funds, had failed.
 He sold off most of his personal property to help make up for this loss and continued to pay the school over the next nineteen years principal and interest amounting to $45,000 to make up for this financial loss which had occurred on his watch.
 Amid the political turbulence of 1873, Lane lost reelection, and left office as superintendent.

 In the interregnum between his terms as county superintendent, Lane worked as a cashier at the Preston, Kean & Co's bank.

 Lane again served as superintendent from 1877 through December 1891.
 He was elected in 1877.
 After, in order to move elections to even years, terms were shifted, the board formally elected Lane to serve a year-long term from 1881 until 1882.
 He won popular elections in 1882, 1886, and 1890.

 The county superintendent was an ex officio member of the Cook County Board of Education.
 In this role, Lane was a key player in bringing in Francis Wayland Parker to lead the Cook County Normal School.
 In a matter of years, Parker's leadership elevated the institution to international prominence.
 Lane gave Parker his support, even amid challenging times.

 Lane resigned as county superintendent in December 1891, in order to assume the position of superintendent of Chicago Public Schools.

 Superintendent of Chicago Public Schools

 In December 1891, Lane began what became be a seven-year tenure as superintendent of Chicago Public Schools.

 Lane found his tenure challenging, with city politicians regularly interfering with school affairs.
 Additionally, Lane's plans for the schools were greeted with a lack of support.
 During his challenging tenure, Lane's, previously strong, health began to decline.

 District superintendent of Chicago Public Schools

 On July 13, 1898, the Chicago Board of Education voted to appoint President of Brown University Elisha Andrews as superintendent, instead of having Lane to continue as superintendent.
-However, they did vote to make Lane district superintendent, which he accepted.
+However, they did vote to make Lane a district superintendent, which he accepted.
 He held this position until his death in August 1906.